 He is one of only a handful of Plastic Surgeons across Australia with this sole breast and body focus.

-Dr Moncrieff has performed thousands of surgical procedures over more than two decades in medicine.
+Dr Moncrieff has performed thousands of surgical procedures over more than three decades in medicine.
 Over 20,000 of these procedures have been in Newcastle.

 More information about Dr Moncrieff is available here.